gapacurar/AIFacade/docs/developer_guide.md

 5. Wait for app - Optional buffer to let Flask/Gunicorn fully start.
 6. Run tests - Executes all tests in the __tests/__ folder using __pytest__.
 7. Tear down - Cleans up containers associated volumes.

+**TO DO**
+**At the end of this document we advise the developer to follow carefully the comment in the code and we specify at list one contact of you as author.
+This is a good practice in the open-source software (OSS)**